 After the dinner Kate felt really great.

-She had made some good friends during her first week in this new town, who have helped her in the beginning… she got to ride a beautiful horse on whose back she won the first equestrian competition of Monte Vista… She had plenty of money now… but the more she was thinking about the money, the more she got desperate… She was happy she was not going to die from hunger as it seemed this morning, but she still was missing one thing.
-Something, that cannot be bought with money…
+She had made some good friends during her first week in this new town who have helped her in the beginning… She got to ride a beautiful horse on whose back she won her first equestrian competition… She had plenty of money now, but the more she was thinking about the money, the more she got desperate… She was happy she was not going to die from hunger as it seemed this morning, but she still was missing one thing.
+Something that cannot be bought with money…

 She was curious to see what other ”treasures” she could find, so she did not hesitate and entered inside.

-She asked the shop assistant if she would be so nice and could help her find some nice black dress.
+Kate asked the shop assistant if she would be so kind to help her find some nice black dress.
 The shop assistant smiled and said: “I don’t even know if we have any.
 Just go and dig through.”

-There was some cherry pattern allover the dress, but Kate anyway gave it a try.
+There was some cherry pattern printed all over the dress, but Kate anyway gave it a try.